elia-orsini/coinmarketcap-scraper/README.md

 # coinmarketcap-scraper
 A scraper for CoinMarketCap.
-It returns most important data about any cryptocurrency.
+It returns the most important data about any cryptocurrency listed.

-## requirements
+## usage
-To use this tool it is necessary having installed Python 3.0+ and the following libraries: <br />
+With the requirements installed, run on your terminal: <br /><br />
+`python3 script.py [NAME CRYPTOCURRENCY]`